 Sheepdog demonstration on sheep and ducks (course).

-Make and sell apple juice.
+Production and sale of apple juice.

 On-site sales by and for the benefit of a local association.